Dominique Pinon: In theater

 In the theatre, he has appeared in the plays of Gildas Bourdet, Jorge Lavelli, and Valère Novarina.

 Awards and recognition

 Pinon received the Molière Award for Best Actor in 2004.
 In 2011, he was the president of the jury for the second Festival International du Film fantastique d'Audincourt.
-He has beens an officer of the Ordre des Arts et des Lettres since 2014.
+He has been an officer of the Ordre des Arts et des Lettres since 2014.